-In April 2003, the Network File System (NFS) version 4 Protocol was ratified as an Internet standard, described in RFC-3530, which superseded NFSv3.
-This was the first open filesystem and networking protocol from the IETF.
+In April 2003, the Network File System (NFS) version 4 Protocol2 was ratified as an Internet standard, described in RFC-3530, which superseded NFSv3.
+This was the first open file system and networking protocol from the IETF.
 NFSv4 introduces the concept of state to ameliorate some of the less desirable features of NFSv3, and other enhancements to improve usability, management and performance.

-But shortly following its release, an Internet draft written by Garth Gibson and Peter Corbett outlined several problems with NFSv4; specifically, that of limited bandwidth and scalability, since NFSv4 like NFSv3 requires that access is to a single server.
-NFSv4.I (as described in RFC-566I, ratified in January 2010) was developed to overcome these limitations, and new features such as parallel NFS (pNFS) were standardized to address these issues.
+But shortly following the release of RFC-3530, an Internet draft written by Garth Gibson and Peter Corbett outlined several problems with NFSv43; specifically, that of limited bandwidth and scalability, since NFSv4 like NFSv3 requires that access is to a single server.
+NFSv4.1 (as described in RFC-56614, ratified in January 2010) was developed to overcome these limitations, and new features such as parallel NFS (pNFS) were standardized to address these issues.